It's been a rough few weeks for me.

 2. Submit comments.
 Must be in writing (not email or fax).
 They must be received by next Wednesday (5/23).
 Therefore, you will have to overnight letters to Cheyenne.
 Please ask that the word “soley” be removed and/or the entire (i) section be removed.
 Written comments or request for a public hearing can be addressed to: Wyoming Department of Agriculture, 2219 Carey Ave, Cheyenne, WY 82002.

 4. Call, write, email the Governor’s office and state legislators – request that the Wyoming State Administration stop making rules and regulations without being legislated upon.
 State that the proposed rule is not needed and is over-regulation.
 Contact Governor Mead here.
-Find a Wyoming State Senator here.
-Find a Wyoming State House Member here.
+Find Wyoming Senators and House Members and contact them.

 5. Write letters to editors of local Wyoming papers, call in to local Wyoming radio shows, etc. I think writing to any newspaper or calling any radio show is a great idea as well.
 Post and share on facebook and other social media sites, ask your friends, family, farms and ranches to get involved.